What is a single-member LLC in Florida?

 Flexibility and Easy Maintenance

 An LLC is pretty easy to maintain year over year.
-Usually, LLC owners need to maintain their business licenses, pay their taxes, and file their annual report.
+Usually, LLC owners need to maintain their business licenses, pay their taxes, and file their Florida annual report.
 Compared to entity types such as corporations, this maintenance is quite simple.

 Taxation Options